deinesk/S2PDF/README.md

     ```
     pip install selenium
     ```
+- Install beautifulsoup4 package using package manager or terminal:
+    ```
+    pip install beautifulsoup4
+    ```
 - Install pdfkit package using package manager or terminal:
     ```
     pip install pdfkit
     ```

 ## Usage
 1. Run [Main.py](Main.py) and log in using your credentials.
 <br>__Note:__ When prompted, save your credentials to stay logged in
-2. Optionally edit [config.json](layout.json) to add/remove pages and order them.
+2. Optionally edit [layout.json](layout.json) to add/remove pages and order them.
 3. Start the conversion by running [Main.py](Main.py).
-The output files can be found in `\output`.
+The output files can be found in `/out`.
-<br>__Note:__ This may take a while.
-You can minimize the Chrome window but do not close it.
-The program is done as soon as the window closes by itself.

 ## Known Issues
-- Images & rendered PDFs not included
+- Images are low resolution
-- List titles missing
+- Icons in tables are missing
-- Links not working correctly
-- No table of contents
-- Sometimes an unknown icon appears
+- Sometimes a word appears two times in a row (like 'WordWord')
-- Sometimes the first column of a table is empty
+- Currently, there's no feature that allows to select which columns of a table should be visible
+- Some content is weirdly positioned